Self-driving car: Obstacles

 The primary obstacle to ACs is the advanced software and mapping required to make them work safely across the wide variety of conditions that drivers experience.
 In addition to handling day/night driving in good and bad weather on roads of arbitrary quality, ACs must cope with other vehicles, road obstacles, poor/missing traffic controls, flawed maps, and handle endless edge cases, such as following the instructions of a police officer managing traffic at a crash site.
+Experimental studies show that trust in autonomous vehicles drops sharply after system failures, especially in control‑related scenarios.

 Other obstacles include cost, liability, consumer reluctance, ethical dilemmas, security, privacy, and legal/regulatory framework.
 Further, AVs could automate the work of professional drivers, eliminating many jobs, which could slow acceptance.

 Concerns

 Deceptive marketing

 Tesla calls its Level 2 ADAS "Full Self-Driving (FSD) Beta".
 US Senators Richard Blumenthal and Edward Markey called on the Federal Trade Commission (FTC) to investigate this marketing in 2021.
 In December 2021 in Japan, Mercedes-Benz was punished by the Consumer Affairs Agency for misleading product descriptions.

 Mercedes-Benz was criticized for a misleading US commercial advertising E-Class models.
 At that time, Mercedes-Benz rejected the claims and stopped its "self-driving car" ad campaign that had been running.
 In August 2022, the California Department of Motor Vehicles (DMV) accused Tesla of deceptive marketing practices.

 With the Automated Vehicles Bill (AVB) self-driving car-makers could face prison for misleading adverts in the United-Kingdom.